Corporate culture as the most important factor in digital transformation

 The question of whether technology or culture are more important for the digital transformation is a recurring one.
 Technologies will change quickly, but it makes a big difference whether an organization can change just as quickly or not.
 Thus, corporate culture is becoming one of the most important aspects of digital transformation.

-The world around us is changing rapidly and the digital revolution is changing customers and companies.
+The world around us is changing rapidly, and the digital revolution is transforming customers and businesses.
 But how can companies adapt to this change?
 How can they prepare for their own digital future? – The answer to both questions is probably not to be found in technology.
 Companies need to be agile, and that includes a flexible corporate culture.

-Technology seems to evolve every day.
-Cloud technologies, artificial intelligence in all kinds of areas, Internet of Things (IoT) which is available in more and more products and much more.
-But no matter how fast the technology develops, it becomes more and more important to keep up with this trend.
-This requires employees to deal with it, organizational structures to adapt, and also a culture of innovation to enable sustainable adaptation to changes in the market.
+Technology seems to be evolving every day.
+Cloud technologies, artificial intelligence in all sorts of areas, the Internet of Things (IoT) found in more and more products, and more.
+But no matter how fast technology evolves, it’s becoming increasingly important to keep up with the trend.
+This requires employees who can handle it, organizational structures that can adapt, and also a culture of innovation that enables sustainable adaptation to changes in the market.

-Blockbuster, a company with 8,000 stores, 84,000 employees and over $6 billion in sales, was confronted with the flexible Netflix.
-In 2004, Blockbuster was still one of the largest companies in the media sector, and today it is only a tiny fraction of the empire of that time.
-There were many factors that led to how Blockbuster miscalculated back then.
-But one of the most important factors that led to the demise of the billion dollar company was the slow and lacking ability to adapt.
+Blockbuster, a company with 8,000 stores, 84,000 employees, and over $6 billion in revenue, was confronted with the flexible Netflix.
+In 2004, Blockbuster was still one of the largest companies in the media industry, and today it is a tiny fraction of the empire it was then.
+There were many factors that led Blockbuster to miscalculate back then.
+But one of the most important factors that led to the demise of the billion-dollar company was its slowness and lack of adaptability.

-But at the same time, it was a key moment for Netflix.
-The agile company understood how to understand its customers, it used the Silicon Valley mindset to grow and evolve at a rapid pace.
-Focusing on people, customers, and culture was the cornerstone for revolutionizing the media industry, disrupting competitors and opening up completely new market segments.
+At the same time, it was also a key moment for Netflix.
+The agile company understood its customers and used the Silicon Valley mentality to grow and evolve at a rapid pace.
+Its focus on people, customers and culture was the cornerstone for revolutionizing the media industry, upsetting the competition and opening up entirely new market segments.

 Digital transformation puts people at the center